Chart Color Schemes

 Coogee features high concentrations of family households, with a fairly typical median household size

 Family households account for 78.2% of all households, including 38.4% couples with children, 29.9% couples without children, and 8.7% single parent families.
-Non-family households constitute the remaining 21.8%, with lone person households at 20.6% and group households comprising 1.4%.
+Non-family households make up the remaining 21.8%, with lone person households at 20.6% and group households comprising 1.4%.
 The median household size is 2.6 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households